Abadrausar/nanofort/Rubble/other/Rubble Conventions.md

 file, as including the version number either prevents you from using the auto-update feature or makes it nonsensical (you end up with the actual version not matching the version number in the name).

+Speaking of version numbers: Make sure you set the addon pack version fields in your pack.meta file properly!
+If these fields are not set (or worse, set improperly), auto-update may not work properly or at all.

 You should always use DFFD for addon uploads, as most other file hosting sites do not support the direct downloads needed for the automatic update system to work.

-If you include a pack.meta file in your addon pack do not set the "Name" field unless the pack is intended as a modders resource.
-Setting a canonical name for your pack will make it so that Rubble will refuse to load if the pack is installed under any other name (this is intended to prevent multiple copies from being loaded inadvertently, which is only likely to be a problem with libraries).
+If you include a pack.meta file in your addon pack do not set the "Name" field unless the pack will be listed on a content server.
+Setting a canonical name for your pack will make it so that Rubble will refuse to load if the pack is installed under any other name (this is intended to prevent multiple copies from being loaded inadvertently).

 Addon Descriptions